AMDESE/sev-tool/readme.md

          $ sudo ./sevtool --ofolder ./certs --package_secret
          ```

+## Running tests
+To run tests to check that each command is functioning correctly, run the test_all command and check that the entire thing returns success.
+1. test_all
+     - Required input args: --ofolder [folder_path]
+         - Make a directly that the tests can use to store certs/data in during the test.
+Note that the tool will clear this directly before the tests are run.
+     - Example
+         ```sh
+         $ sudo ./sevtool --ofolder ./tests --test_all
+         ```
 ## Issues, Feature Requests
    - For any issues with the tool itself, please create a ticket at https://github.com/AMDESE/sev-tool/issues
    - For any questions/concerns with the SEV API spec, please create a ticket at https://github.com/AMDESE/AMDSEV/issues